 If you are not sure what you need to do to initiate benefits and protect your job, we can help.
 We will review your case and explain alternatives to consider, such as Social Security Disability benefits, if returning to work is unlikely for you.

-To schedule a free consultation, contact a South Carolina injury attorney at McGowan, Hood & Felder, LLC today.
+To schedule a free consultation, contact a South Carolina injury attorney at McGowan, Hood, Felder & Phillips, LLC today.
 We can make a difference.
 Your life is our mission.